India travel destination

 Is it safe to travel to India?

-Do I need a visa to visit India?
+Do I need to speak Hindi to travel in India?

 Ready for India?